cf-platform-eng/appdirect-tile/README.md

 * Login into Ops Mgr machine via ssh
 * Switch to root
 * Go to the /var/tempest/releases folder
 * Delete the previous release bits.
 This only deletes from the Ops mgr.
-BOSH mgiht still be carrying a reference to the previous release bits.
+BOSH might still be carrying a reference to the previous release bits.
 * Best to regenerate the release with newer/higher version and rebuild the tile if plannig on iterative development.
   Change the version number specified in createRelease.sh
 * Go to the /var/tempest/workspace/default/metadata